 Leftover laksa will last up to 3 days in a covered container in the fridge.
 The laksa broth can be made ahead of time and stored in the fridge for up to 3 days until ready to use.

-To use, bring to a boil on the stove-top, remove from heat and add the seafood.
+To reheat, bring to a boil on the stove-top, remove from heat and add the seafood.
 Cover and let sit for 15-20 minutes, or until seafood is cooked through.
 Serve according to recipe instructions.

 You can make the laksa broth ahead of time and freeze it in a airtight container.
 It can be stored in the freezer for up to 3 months.